 Schools often assign an academic advisor or guidance counselor to each student, and these can sometimes fill the role of a mentor.
 This was especially true of the small Christian college my husband and I attended.
 In fact, one of his philosophy professors was such a good friend and mentor that he ended up serving as a groomsman in our wedding.
 My husband was an excellent student, and this professor was thrilled to give him extra reading assignments and gladly fielded all the questions my husband threw at him.

 Sometimes, circumstances are such that you can’t find a suitable mentor in any of the places I’ve mentioned.
 Maybe you don’t have any family members worth emulating.
 Perhaps your friends are as clueless as you are in the areas you find most challenging.
 Maybe the schools you attended were large and impersonal, or your advisor didn’t seem interested in spending any more time with you than was absolutely necessary.
 Well, there is still one more source that has provided me with wonderful mentors for every challenge I’ve ever faced… books.

 I love books.
 Books allow you to have a conversation with the author without feeling like you are intruding on his/her valuable time.
 I’ve learned so much about all those Titus 2 topics — marriage, parenting, homemaking — by reading lots and lots of well-chosen books.

 And I keep reading — even now that I’ve moved into that “older woman” category myself.
 I never want to stop learning, because there will always room for growth and improvement this side of heaven.

 Of course, I believe the Bible is the most important book any of us will ever read.
 That is the book I begin with.
 Daily.
 I read it cover to cover every year.
 It is also the book by which I measure all others.

-I don’t care how popular a title is or how many bestseller lists it appears on, if its content is not in line with the Word of God, out it goes.
+I don’t care how popular a title is or how many bestseller lists it appears on, we need to examine every book in the light of scripture and reject anything that is not perfectly in line with God’s Word.